 Plans to construct the world’s largest solar power plant have been cancelled after developers raised concerns about Australia’s commitment to renewable energy.
 Solar Systems Pty Ltd. said that it has suspended its plans for a 100 MW plant in Victoria, Australia.
 The plant, which should have utilized concentrating photovoltaic technology, would have been three times bigger than any current project.
 Clean energy developers have expressed concerns about the programs of Prime Minister Tony Abbott, where the Prime Minister was said to have been considering to do away with the country’s clean-energy target of getting 20% of electricity from renewables.

-UK Installs First 6 MW Offshore Wind Turbine in North Sea
+UK Installs First 6 MW Offshore Wind Turbine in North online casino Sea

 The United Kingdom celebrated the installation of its first 6 MW wind turbine over the weekend, erecting the first of 35 Siemens turbines at the Westermost Rough offshore wind farm in the North Sea.
 Upon completion, the wind farm will have a total capacity of 210 MW and produce enough power to provide electricity to around 210,000 homes in the region.
 The Westermost Rough offshore wind farm is a joint venture project between DONG Energy, Marubeni Corporation and the UK Green Investment Bank.